You’ve tried to build habits before.

 - “After dinner, I will do 5 pushups.”

-Make good habits easy.
-Make bad habits hard.
+Make good habits easy:

 - Want to drink more water?
 Keep a water bottle on your desk.